Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Super Automatic

 A super-automatic espresso machine is the most convenient machine you can get.
-These are “bean to cup” machines, which means you can get your coffee by pressing a button.
-They grind the coffee beans, tamp the puck, and brew espresso.
-The machine does it all for you.
+These are “bean to cup” machines, which grind the coffee beans, tamp the puck, and brew espresso.
+The machine does it all for you with a push of a button.

 Semi-Automatic